 Dr Sizwe Mabizela's Welcome Message

-A university is a space for contestation of ideas; ideas are the lifeblood of our intellectual endeavour.
-And so, not only do we expose our students to new knowledge, skills and competences, we also develop and nurture their ability and capacity to reason, to analyse, to reflect and to argue using knowledge.
-Our approach to teaching and learning is one that seeks to expose our students to the nature of knowledge and induct them to the intricacies and the mysteries of creating new knowledge and adapting or applying old knowledge in new contexts.
+A university is a space for contestation of ideas.
+Ideas are the lifeblood of our intellectual endeavour.
+And so, not only do we expose our students to new knowledge, technical skills and competences, we also develop and nurture their ability and capacity to reason, analyse, reflect and argue using knowledge and evidence.
+As a research-intensive university, our approach to teaching and learning is one that seeks to expose our students to the nature of knowledge and induct them into the intricacies and mysteries of creating new knowledge and adapting or applying old knowledge in new contexts.

-Our academic and support staff are here to support you; they are here to help you realise your dreams, hopes and aspirations; they are here to help you navigate the important transition into adulthood; they are here to make your university experience a positive, rewarding and a fulfilling one.
+Our academic and support staff are here to support and guide you; they are here to help you realise your dreams, hopes and aspirations; they are here to help you navigate the important transition into adulthood; they are here to make your university experience a positive, rewarding and a fulfilling one.
 As a small University with dedicated, committed and professional staff, we are able to offer that personal touch that may make a difference in your life.
 We encourage you to use all the professional assistance and support services available to you.

 Use your time at Rhodes wisely; discover your passion and find your purpose in life.
 And, as Donovan Bailey advises, follow your passion, be prepared to work hard and sacrifice, and, above all, don't let anyone limit your dreams.

-Last Modified: Fri, 25 Jan 2019 09:35:36 SAST
+Last Modified: Mon, 16 Jan 2023 00:37:27 SAST